-Generating scripts to run a model many times
+1.8.6 Generating scripts to run a model many times

-Override groups can be used to run a given model multiple times with slightly changed settings or constraints.
+Scenarios and overrides can be used to run a given model multiple times with slightly changed settings or constraints.

-This functionality can be used together with the calliope generate\runs command-line tool to generate scripts that run a model many times over in a fully automated way, for example, to explore the effect of different technology costs on model results.
+This functionality can be used together with the calliope generate\runs and calliope generate\scenarios command-line tools to generate scripts that run a model many times over in a fully automated way, for example, to explore the effect of different technology costs on model results.